ronna-s/go-ood/README.md

 4. Maze (a generated 2D maze) is a struct
 5. Wall

-We can already note:
+We see that:
 1. There are no constructors in Go (since there are no classes), but we can create functions that serve as constructors.
-2. The godoc tool identified our constructor function and added it under the Maze type
+2. The godoc tool identified our constructor function New and added it under the Maze type.
-3. There are structs
+3. We have structs, that have fields.
-4. You can define a new type out of any type
+4. You can define a new type out of anything.
 5. Any type can have methods (except primitives)
 6. You can alias to any type
 7. If you want to add methods to primitives, just define a new type.